Vigilance: How we translate other’s intentions

 Skeptical: Individuals who score closer towards the skeptical end of the scale are most likely to answer that they are considered by their bosses or supervisors as strategic thinkers, who are likely to thoroughly investigate each and every task and can be competitive.

 3. What has been your most difficult situation in the workplace?
 How did you handle it?

-4. Talk about a time when personal issues drew your attention away from work and how you handled this.
+4. Talk about a time when personal issues drew your attention away from work and how you handled it.

 5. If the workday ended before you completed an important task, what would you do?

-10. What was the most difficult thing that you had to tackle in your professional life and what all measures did you take for solving that issue?
+6. What was the most difficult thing that you had to tackle in your professional life and what measures did you take for solving that issue?